 JetStream DR is datastore agnostic for both the protected site and recovery site.
 JetStream DR captures data through IO Filters that run within vSphere; therefore, the underlying datastore can be VMFS, VSAN, vVol, or any HCI platform.
 Similarly, the recovery site can run any datastore.

-JetStream DR is capable of using cost-efficient cloud-native object storage solutions as the target for replication data, from Azure Blob Storage to S3-compatible solutions such as Cloudian and MinIO.
+JetStream DR is capable of using cost-efficient cloud-native object storage solutions as the target for replication data, from Azure Blob Storage and Azure NetApp Files to S3-compatible solutions such as Cloudian and MinIO.
 JetStream DR’s ability to do this while incorporating VMware’s preferred replication architecture allows economical support for any customer hardware configuration, independent of the recovery side deployment.

 Continuous data replication and object store garbage collection are handled via a crash-consistent, high-throughput, fault-tolerant data pipe that is created on top of the network between the protected site and the cloud data center.
 Data replication through the data pipe is fault tolerant and resilient to network interruptions, ensuring that VM protection can continue despite interference or interruptions in the network connection to the recovery site.